 Certificate in Dairy Processing

-The Certificate in Dairy Processing is a dairy industry training program focused on providing promising plant workers and operators with a clear understanding of dairy plant processes.
-Administered by the Center for Dairy Research (CDR) and led by some of the leading experts in the field, the program will use a practical applications approach to educate students on the basic aspects of dairy processing.
-In particular, this hybrid course features a ten week series of modules covering key aspects of dairy processing through short, online learning sessions as well as a few hands-on activities.
+The Certificate in Dairy Processing course is a dairy industry training program focused on providing promising plant workers and operators with a clear understanding of dairy plant processes.
+Administered by the Center for Dairy Research (CDR) and led by leading experts in the field, the program will use a practical applications approach to educate students on the basic aspects of dairy processing.
+In particular, this online course features a ten week series of modules covering key aspects of dairy processing through short, online learning sessions.
 The ten module topics are outlined below.
 In addition, each participant will be expected to complete a short project of their choosing with the assistance of a mentor.

 The Certificate in Dairy Processing online course will be composed of 10 modules each covering an important aspect of dairy product manufacturing.